In his Tafsir of the Quran, Imam Fakhr Al-Deen Al-Razi raises a question to the Mujasima and challenges them to answer it. The Imam writes:

 So if the Mujasim answers with: “this person [the asker] is wrong, because the Quran indicates that the sun, the moon, and the Falak, are all both emergent and created.”

 We respond: you say this out of sheer stupidity.
 The truth of the Quran, and the validity of prophethood, all depend on knowing that the true God exists.
-So attempting to prove the existence of the true God, by appealing to the Quran or the sayings of a prophet, is not something that anyone with a functioning mind can say.
+So attempting to prove the existence of the true God, by appealing to the Quran or the sayings of a prophet, is not something that anyone with intellect can say.

 – Al-Razi, Mafateeh Al-Ghayb